taozhaolib/LibRepoTools/README.md

 # LibRepoTools
-LibRepoTools provides a UI to handle data package (e.g. SAF pagkage), date transformation and importing into digital repositories like DSpace.
+LibRepoTools provides a UI to handle data packaging (e.g. SAF pagkage), date transformation and data importing into digital repositories like DSpace.

 ##Installation: